Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 New and changed signatures can be used instantly in Outlook.

-Changing which signature is to be used as default signature for new mails or for replies and forwards requires restarting Outlook.
+Changing which signature is to be used as default signature for new e-mails or for replies and forwards requires restarting Outlook.
 # 9. Signature and OOF file format
 Only Word files with the extension .docx and HTML files with the extension .htm are supported as signature and OOF template files.
 ## 9.1.
 Signature and OOF file naming